-Project Status: The final report has not been completed, but preliminary reports and findings may be found at http://houstonvaluepricing.tamu.edu/reports.
+Project Status: The final report has been completed and is under review.
+Preliminary reports and findings may be found at http://houstonvaluepricing.tamu.edu/reports.

 For More Information Contact: David Fink, Transportation Operations Engineer, Texas Department of Transportation; Phone (713) 881-3063; dfink1@houstontranstar.org